 Each device in the inventory table is a unique combination of physical hardware, time control classification and shared portion.
 For example, if a device is shared with another NMI, the individual portions of the device(s) must be included in the inventory table as a separate device type on each NMI.

-Each responsible person must develop the initial inventory table for the NMIs for which it is responsible.
+Each metering coordinator must develop the initial inventory table for the NMIs for which it is responsible.
 The initial inventory table must be agreed by the affected Registered Participants, AEMO and the relevant end-use customer.

-Each responsible person must use reasonable endeavours to update the inventory table, for the NMIs for which it is responsible, on at least a monthly basis for any additions, deletions and modifications to ensure that the accuracy requirements in clause 3.7.7 of Metrology Procedure: Part A are met.
+Each metering coordinator must use reasonable endeavours to update the inventory table, for the NMIs for which it is responsible, on at least a monthly basis for any additions, deletions and modifications to ensure that the accuracy requirements in clause 3.7.7 of Metrology Procedure: Part A are met.
 Such additions, deletions or modifications to the inventory table may only be made on a retrospective basis where:

-Agreed by the responsible person and the affected Registered Participants; or
+Agreed by the metering coordinator and the affected Registered Participants; or

 Necessary to comply with clause 7.9.5 of the Rules.

-The responsible person must communicate any material changes to the inventory table to the affected Registered Participants.
+The metering coordinator must communicate any material changes to the inventory table to the affected Registered Participants.

-The responsible person must provide the inventory table to relevant Registered Participants when requested.
+The metering coordinator must provide the inventory table to relevant Registered Participants when requested.

 On/Off table